entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Raymond, P. E. (1910).
 A preliminary list of the fauna of the Allegheny and Conemaugh series in western Pennsylvania. *Annals of the Carnegie Museum*, 7, 144–158.

+Case, E. C. (1900).
+The vertebrates from the Permian bone bed of Vermilion County, Illinois. *The Journal of Geology*, 8(8), 698–729.

+Cope, E. D. (1875).
+On the fossil remains of Reptilia and fishes from Illinois. *Proceedings of the Academy of Natural Sciences of Philadelphia*, 27, 404–411.

+Cope, E. D. (1877).
+On the Vertebrata of the Bone Bed of Eastern Illinois. *Proceedings of the American Philosophical Society*, 17, 52–63.

+DiMichele, W. A., et al. (1996).
+Lithologic composition of the Carbondale and lower Modesto Formations of the Illinois Basin. *Palaeogeography, Palaeoclimatology, Palaeoecology*, 125, 105–128.

+Hussakof, L. (1911).
+The Permian fishes of North America. *Carnegie Institution of Washington Publication*, 146, 155–175.

+Mann, A., Nelson, W. J., Hook, R. W., & Elrick, S. D. (2024).
+The lost Permo-Carboniferous vertebrate deposit of Horseshoe Bend near Danville, Vermilion County, Illinois. *Journal of Paleontology*, 98(5), 838–854. https://doi.org/10.1017/jpa.2024.30

+Newberry, J. S. (1856).
+Description of several new genera and species of fossil fishes, from the Carboniferous strata of Ohio. *Proceedings of the Academy of Natural Sciences of Philadelphia*, 8, 96–100.

+Romer, A. S., & Smith, H. J. (1934).
+American Carboniferous dipnoans. *The Journal of Geology*, 42(7), 700–719.